stefanhengl/security-deposit/README.md

 # Security Deposit
 This contract acts as a trustee.
 The trustor transfers the agreed-upon sum to the contract for the benefit of the beneficiary.
-The design of the contract is guided by the way a security deposit works that is set up a renter (trustor) in favor of the landlord (beneficiary).
+The design of the contract is guided by the way a security deposit works that is set up by a renter (trustor) in favor of the landlord (beneficiary).

 Rules: